Paper 3 · ArgosBrain research

 7.1 Measured latency

-Figure 2 — Per-query latency CDF across LongMemCode.
+Figure 2 — Per-query latency CDF across LongMemCode kubernetes-2k.

 A cumulative distribution function chart.
 X-axis: per-query latency in milliseconds, log scale.
 Y-axis: fraction of queries at or below that latency, from 0 to 1.
-A single curve representing the flat union of per-query timings across 16 corpora and all nine categories.
-Source data: LongMemCode run JSONL files at the submission commit.
+A single curve representing the flat union of per-query timings across the 1,456 scenarios in kubernetes-2k.
 What this figure shows: the latency distribution has no long tail — the curve reaches the top within two orders of magnitude of the median.
-What it deliberately does not show: per-corpus breakdown, or any architectural attribution for why the tail is short.
+What it deliberately does not show: per- category breakdown, or any architectural attribution for why the tail is short.

 7.2 Measured memory footprint